-- Encourage him to read his “Tuning Up for Drivers Training Manual“.
+- We will encourage you and him to read the “Tuning Up for Drivers Training Manual“.

 I am worried about my Mother's driving ability.
 She has not caused any accidents yet and she thinks she's fine, but I have noticed that she's not as good a driver as she used to be.
 I'm really not sure if she is safe enough to be driving.
 What should I do?

 The first step should be to have an honest discussion with the senior, expressing concern for their safety.
 Attend a meeting with her doctor to discuss the options.
 The doctor will make recommendations and possibly offer an in-office cognitive assessment.
 There may be a referral set up to be evaluated by the ICBC Examiner by means of an ERA (Enhanced Road Assessment).
 This is a comprehensive driver examination designed to ensure that a driver is still safe on the road.